Brothers in Conflict

 "Well, it's about time," Le said, grinning as he went back to bed.

-Yeah, I thought.
+Yeah.
 It is about time.
 And just like my old psych prof used to tell us, "the end justifies the means."
-Now that String had finally faced up to his feelings about Cait, I felt like what I'd done had been justified.
+Now that String had finally decided it would be okay if he quit running from his feelings about Cait, I felt like what I'd done had been justified.

 By the time Monday came around, I was anxious to see how String and Caitlin would be towards each other, having not seen each other for almost three days.